 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2017 and 2016:
+There have been no changes in the methodologies used at December 31, 2019 and 2018:

-- Mutual funds valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market. - Common stock the Company stock fund consists of Company common stock that is valued at quoted market prices and interest-bearing cash, both of which approximate fair value.
+- Mutual funds valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market. - Company stock fund consists of Company common stock that is valued at quoted market prices and an immaterial amount of cash equivalents held for operational purposes, both of which approximate fair value.
 The Company common stock is valued at the closing price reported on the active market on which the individual securities are traded.